-Researchers developed several treatment methods and techniques of brain stimulation which allow them to control neural activity to better understand and regulate these type of health issues.
-In conventional treatment methods and techniques of deep brain stimulation, electrical neurostimulators, also known as “brain pacemakers,” are surgically implanted in the brain.
+Researchers developed several treatment methods and techniques of brain stimulation which allow them to control neural activity to understand better and regulate these type of health issues.
+In conventional treatment methods and techniques of deep brain stimulation, electrical neurostimulators, also known as brain pacemakers, are surgically implanted in the brain.

 Researchers also developed non-invasive treatment approaches to stimulate cells found deep within the brain.
-While several researchers utilize magnetic pulses or sound waves to stimulate neurons, researchers in the optogenetics utilize light therapy.
+While several researchers utilize magnetic pulses or sound waves to stimulate neurons, researchers in optogenetics utilize light therapy.
 Shuo Chen, Ph.D., winner of Science and PINS Prize for Neuromodulation, was recognized for his work in this area.

-“Dr. Chen demonstrated that near-infrared light, when utilized with certain nanoparticles, allowed the stimulation of neurons deep within the brain,” stated Dr. Karl Deisseroth, professor of bioengineering, psychiatry and behavioral sciences at Stanford University.
-“More research studies are needed to make this a useful process,” he said, “but Dr. Chen took a key step.”
+Dr. Chen demonstrated that near-infrared light, when utilized with certain nanoparticles, allowed the stimulation of neurons deep within the brain, stated Dr. Karl Deisseroth, professor of bioengineering, psychiatry, and behavioral sciences at Stanford University.
+More research studies are needed to make this a useful process, he said, but Dr. Chen took a key step.

-Dr. Karl Deisseroth, one of the leading pioneers of optogenetics, developed a treatment method or technique in which the brain cells or the neurons are genetically engineered to respond to light therapy.
+Dr. Karl Deisseroth, one of the leading pioneers of optogenetics, developed a treatment method or technique in which the brain cells or neurons are genetically engineered to respond to light therapy.
 Through this method or technique of brain stimulation, researchers transmit fragments of genetic codes from algae and other microbes into the brain cells of mice and other animals.
 That genetic code ultimately causes neurons to produce light-responsive proteins known as opsins.

 When opsin-producing neurons are exposed to specific wavelengths of visible-spectrum light, those brain cells turn on or off.
 By activating or suppressing the neurons, researchers can learn more about the fundamental role of neurons in brain function and brain disorders.
 Dr. Karl Deisseroth has also demonstrated the effects of developing light-sensitive neurons.

-“By developing light-sensitive brain cells, the causal role of cellular activity can be determined in the tissue as well as for the behavior of interest of any species, ranging from memory to mood,” stated Dr. Deisseroth.
-“Furthermore, optogenetics brings unmatched capability for speaking the natural language of the brain, in terms of cell-type specificity and speed,” he added.
+By developing light-sensitive brain cells, the causal role of cellular activity can be determined in the tissue and the behavior of interest of any species, ranging from memory to mood, stated Dr. Deisseroth.
+Furthermore, optogenetics brings the unmatched capability for speaking the brain’s natural language regarding cell-type specificity and speed, he added.

-“Overcoming the challenge of optical penetration depth will be the fundamental key to realizing non-invasive remote optogenetics with high clinical translation potential,” wrote Dr. Chen in his prizewinning essay on the topic.
-“Our research study utilized a nanomaterial-assisted approach which shifts the existing optogenetic tools into the near-infrared region.”
+Overcoming the challenge of optical penetration depth will be the fundamental key to realizing non-invasive remote optogenetics with high clinical translation potential, wrote Dr. Chen in his prizewinning essay on the topic.
+Our research study utilized a nanomaterial-assisted approach that shifts the existing optogenetic tools into the near-infrared region.

-“It is too soon to predict which treatment approach will emerge at the forefront of next-generation non-invasive brain stimulation technology,” Dr. Chen said in a press release issued by the American Association for the Advancement of Science.
-“However, we believe that a variety of fundamental achievements, such as NIR upconversion optogenetics, are quickly unlocking development pathways and paving the way towards a bright therapeutic future for brain diseases,” he continued.
+It is too soon to predict which treatment approach will emerge at the forefront of next-generation non-invasive brain stimulation technology, Dr. Chen said in a press release issued by the American Association for the Advancement of Science.
+However, we believe that a variety of fundamental achievements, such as NIR upconversion optogenetics, are quickly unlocking development pathways and paving the way towards a bright therapeutic future for brain diseases, he continued.

-“There are also several non-invasive methods and techniques which don’t require the utilization of gene therapies, such as transcranial magnetic and electrical stimulation, which are commonly utilized with human subjects on an experimental, regular basis,” stated Ed Boyden, Ph.D., a professor of neurotechnology at the Massachusetts Institute of Technology (MIT).
+There are also several non-invasive methods and techniques which don’t require the utilization of gene therapies, such as transcranial magnetic and electrical stimulation, which are commonly utilized with human subjects on an experimental, regular basis, stated Ed Boyden, Ph.D., a professor of neurotechnology at the Massachusetts Institute of Technology (MIT).